 The Canon 7D Mark II is a high-end APS-C DSLR.
 Although I primarily use full frame cameras, I purchased a 7D Mark II on its launch.
 I wanted to see if it was a capable camera for wildlife photography, and although initially hesitant, I ended up being very impressed.

 This camera is the real deal, and it earned a long term place in my bag while it was current.
-Since the majority of my time with this camera was spent on a gimbal with my 200-400 f/4 attached to it, there’s some definite benefits to having a grip attached to it.
+Since the majority of my time with this camera was spent on a gimbal with my 200-400 f/4 attached to it, there are some definite benefits to having a grip attached to it.

 The 7D Mark II has an incredibly complex autofocus system and the menu system offers more control over re-assigning button functions than I’ve ever seen on another camera.
-These user assignable buttons help you to tame the AF system quite nicely, but I believe it’s a benefit to have easy and comfortable access to the buttons.
+These user-assignable buttons help you to tame the AF system quite nicely, but I believe it’s a benefit to have easy and comfortable access to the buttons.

 BG-E16 Features and Function